Inte24/Data-Analysis-Project/README.md

 # Froth Flotation Survival Analysis

 A Cox Proportional Hazards model with bootstrap LASSO regularization applied to mineral particle flotation data.
-This project models individual particle recovery kinetics by framing flotation as a survival problem: concentrates are "events" and tailings are "censored" observations.
+This project models individual particle recovery kinetics by framing flotation as a survival problem: floating on the top = "death" and staying in the concentrate as "survival".

 ## Understanding the Data